August 10th, 2020—Google update experienced an indexing glitch that adversely affected the consistency of the search. This was not an actualization.

 3. Reaction From The SEO Community

-When an unexpected improvement in SERPS happens, some frustration will always be felt with website owners concerned about the amount of declines in the rating.
+When an unexpected improvement in SERPS happens, some frustration will always be felt with website owners concerned about the number of declines in the rating.

 No doubt this Google bug was no different, with the SEO community sharing their experience with the initial SERPS problems.